tleecsm/VoVTCG/www/data/cards.md

  - Cost: 0

-Cards recruited this turn may be recruited to any recruitment rail in any allied lane.
+Cards recruited this turn may be recruited to any allied recruitment rail.
 <br>

 ##### ALP.GEN.003